-Spring brings us peas, asparagus, scallions and all sorts of delightful vegetables and preparing a quick and easy pasta dish with these ingredients is just what we all need to brighten things up a bit.
-When springtime hits, I think we are all ready to switch gears and eat a bit lighter, but let’s not go nuts, and eliminate pasta from our diets completely.
-Pasta recipes can be filled with a magnitude of vegetables, while the pasta is the secondary ingredient, yet still a big part of the flavor equation.
+Spring is almost here and with it brings peas, asparagus, scallions and preparing a quick and easy pasta dish, like this 10-Minute Springtime Pasta Primavera, can really brighten things up a bit.
+When the season hits, I think we are all ready to switch gears and eat a bit lighter, and pasta recipes can be filled with a magnitude of fresh green vegetables and make delightfully simple meal for during the week.

-Pan sauce made with minced garlic, olive oil and a pat of butter couldn’t get any easier or delicious in my book, yet the spring vegetables do play into the harmony of tastes.
-The finishing touches always lie in the hands of good parmesan, which is dusted into the pan sauce and sprinkled on top for finishing touches.
-I can’t even imagine a pasta dish without it, could you?
+Pan sauce made with minced garlic, olive oil and a pat of butter couldn’t get any easier or delicious in my book, yet the spring vegetables create a harmony of fresh flavors.
+The finishing touch always lie in the hands of good parmesan, which is dusted into the pan sauce and sprinkled on top.

-The entire plate of spaghetti is made in about 10 minutes, so boil your pasta, while you prepare the rest of this recipe.
-Don’t forget to take-in the pleasure of using these springtime staples, and get familiar with the fact that warm weather is coming, and soon a much sunnier outlook for the months ahead.
+The entire plate of spaghetti is made in about 10 minutes, and I recommend boiling the pasta, while you prepare the rest of this recipe.
+These wonderful springtime vegetables are something to celebrate, and let’s not forget that warm weather is coming, and soon a much sunnier outlook for the months ahead.

 12 ounces dried spaghetti, linguini or fettuccini